vKxni/disco.js/README.md

   run: async (client, message, args, user, guild) => {

-  // As defined in the Schema, leave codes as a empty array variable
+  // As defined in the Schema, leave codes as an empty array variable
     let codes = [];

     // Display available plans of the code